hgm-king/serverless-api/README.md

 - To redeploy the code, you must push to the ECR repo.
 Then you must stop the required ECS task in the console.
 The next task will spin up automatically with the newest version.

 - To update API Gateway info, you need to use the API Gateway console to redeploy the staged API config.

+- ECS is not necessarily cheap so make sure not to use too many resources!